 June 6: Danylko posts on Facebook about the “war on women” and links to a video from Megyn Kelly, with whom she agrees, about “trans ideology.”

 June 9: Danylko, Rainbow Collective, and Thunder Pride all post essentially the same message on their pages.
 Note that from the wording, particularly in the first paragraph of Thunder Pride’s post, the message appears to originate from Danylko and the other groups simply copied it and changed a few references.
 Danylko’s post has garnered mostly positive comments from her supporters.
 Meanwhile, the posts from Rainbow Collective and Thunder Pride have garnered mostly negative comments from queer people and allies.
+Updated: Thunder Pride and Rainbow Collective have since deleted their versions of this post (see my update at 10:45 pm below), but you can read screenshots, with alt text, on my tweet here.

 The substance of the post is that these groups met together, along with Thunder Bay Police, and agreed to stop the gatherings in front of Movati; additionally, Thunder Pride and Rainbow Collective agreed to retract any posts where they personally called Danylko a homophobe, transphobe, bigot, etc.